 He took over the England captaincy from Mike Atherton in 1998; and promptly led the side to its first major series win for 12 years, against South Africa.
 But Stewart’s leadership was based on pride and passion; and when England lost another Ashes series and flopped in the 1999 World Cup, he was harshly axed.

 He hit top form again, during the 2000 one day triangular series.
 Then when he scorched a century in his 100th Test; the sheer length of the standing ovation he received showing he had become a national institution.
 Against India at Lord’s in 2002, he crowned his achievements; by becoming England’s most capped Test cricketer.
 Overtaking Graham Gooch’s record of 118 matches.

-Alec Stewart will go down as one of England’s greatest ever all-rounder’s, and he has been missed in the team since he retired.
-Alec is still involved in cricket, with his County of Surrey and mixes his time with media work and after dinner speaking.
+Alec Stewart will go down as one of England’s greatest ever all-rounder’s; and he has been missed in the team since he retired.
+He is still involved in cricket, with his County of Surrey; and mixes his time with media work and after dinner speaking.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.